Solarpunk: Renewable energy

 While solarpunk has no specific political ideation, it does by default embrace the need for a collective movement away from polluting forms of energy.
 It practices prefigurative politics, creating spaces where the principles of a movement can be explored and demonstrated by enacting them in real life.
 Solarpunks practice the movement in various ways, including creating and living in communities (such as ecovillages), growing their own food, and a DIY ethic of working with what is available, including the thoughtful application of technology.

 Refusing pessimism

-Even stories set in the far future or fantasy worlds portray societal failures recognizable to contemporary audiences.
+Stories set in the far future or in fantasy worlds often portray societal failures recognizable to contemporary audiences.
 These failures may include oppressive imbalances of wealth or power, degradation of natural habitat or processes, and impacts of climate change.
 Evidence of injustices, like social exclusion and environmental racism, may be present.
 Disastrous consequences are not necessarily averted but solarpunk tends to present a counter-dystopian perspective.
 Their worlds are not necessarily utopian but rather solarpunk seeks to present an alternative to a pessimistic, consequential dystopian outcome.
 To achieve this, themes of do it yourself ethics, convivial conservation, self-sustainability, social inclusiveness and positive psychology are often present.
-This perspective also more closely embeds the ideals of punk ideologies, such as anti-consumerism, egalitarianism and decentralization, than cyberpunk which typically includes protagonists with punk beliefs but in settings that are used more of a warning of a potential future.
+This perspective also more closely embeds the ideals of punk ideologies, such as anti-consumerism, egalitarianism and decentralization, than cyberpunk which typically includes protagonists with punk beliefs but in settings that are used more as a warning of a potential future.